 Grow your Garden with our Special Membership offer!

-Join in July, Aug or September and you can buy the fantastic new book " Biodynamic Gardening"
+Join as a member this autumn and you can buy the fantastic new book " Biodynamic Gardening"

 by Monty Waldin /DK books for £12 ( incl P&P - RRP £16.99 plus P&P)